bufbuild-ru/docs/docs/bsr/admin/instance/user-lifecycle/index.md

 ### Map a security group to a BSR Organization

-To map a security group to a BSR Organization, you must issue an API command directly with a user who has administrative permissions on the organization:
+To map a security group to a BSR Organization, you must issue an API command directly with a user who has admin permissions on the organization:

 1. Create an API token from your user settings page.
 2. Export `BUF_TOKEN`, `GROUP_NAME`, `ORGANIZATION_NAME` and `PRIVATE_BSR_HOSTNAME` according to your details.